den-UXDI/portfolio-starter-kit/README.md

 - [Shape Bootstrap](https://shapebootstrap.net/free-templates)
 - [Wrap Bootstrap(not free)](https://wrapbootstrap.com/?ref=bsw)

 Make sure that you test the template you pick on multiple screen sizes and browsers.
 Dig in and learn what they're leveraging with Bootstrap, and how.
-This can help you replicate the same functionality when you create your own from scratch.
+This can help you replicate the same functionality when you create your own from sites scratch.

 ## Deploying your Site

 Your hosting company should provide you with a list of ways to deploy your site to the live hosting environment.
 A common method is FTP, in which you upload your files through an FTP client like [CyberDuck](https://cyberduck.io/).
-The obvious downside of this is that there is no version control.
-This is why you'll want to work on a github repo regardless of how static your site is.
+The obvious downside of this is that there is no built-in version control - this is why you'll want to work on a github repo regardless of how static your site is, then dump your files on the FTP server after you commit/push.

 Another option is some kind of middleware that deploys from your repo for you.
-[DeployBot](https://deploybot.com/), for example, hooks into your Github account and your hosting account, and push from Githubt to your host when you tell it to.
+[DeployBot](https://deploybot.com/), for example, hooks into both your Github and Hosting account, and pushes from Githubt to your host when you tell it to.